Public concern about youth violence has never been greater.

 4. Violent Video Games

 Some software developers have tapped into the dark side of the computer gaming industry.
-Video games depicting death, destruction and rape have found their way onto computer shelves across America.
+Video games depicting death, destruction and murder have found their way onto computer shelves across America.
 And the sole group companies are marketing to are kids.
-PlayStation magazine, with 40 percent of its readers under age 18, carries an ad for a game called Evil Zone which guarantees that players will get a lesson in Pain 101.
+PlayStation magazine, a publication that displays ads for new and upcoming games, reports that 40 percent of its readers are under the age 18.
+These numbers can assumedly carry over to the player base of the sometimes violent games advertised in said magazine.

 This industry is doing a brisk business.
 In 1998 the video game industry was worth more than $6 billion.
-One game called Quake, depicting a lone gunman on a bloody shooting spree, sold more than 1.7 million copies its first year.
-The prices make them fairly easy to acquire, starting from around $50 and dropping to about $10 for older releases.
+One game called Quake (1996), depicting a lone gunman on a bloody shooting spree, sold more than 1.7 million copies its first year.
+The prices make them fairly easy to acquire, starting from around $60 and dropping to about $10 for older releases.

 Though no comprehensive studies have been conducted on the effects of the new wave of video games, researchers have documented the cause and effect relationship of violent television images and aggressive behavior.
 The problem is compounded when children play violent video games because they are interactive in nature and most often require deep concentration.

 Lt.
-Col. David Grossman, a former West Point psychology professor and author of On Killing, commented, These are not games of fun.
-These are mass murder simulators.
-Nine-year-olds are practicing killing people in their homes and at a local arcade for hours and hours every day.
-So when a few kids go out and execute what they’ve been practicing, we should not be surprised.
+Col. David Grossman, a former West Point psychology professor and author of On Killing, commented, These types of bloody games are not games of fun for impressionable children.
+These are mass murder simulators, and often desensitize children the to effects of real world violence around them.
+Nine-year-old’s are practicing killing people in their homes for hours and hours every day.
+So when a few kids go out and execute what they’ve been trained to learn has little to no consequence, we should not be surprised.

 5. Substance Abuse